kissggj123/Twist/README.md

 ```

 ## Custom
-Change the default Configurations by editing Twish before install, the manual of shadowsocks-libev Configurations is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">Shadowsocks-libev Wiki</a>
+Change the default configurations by editing Twish before install, the manual of shadowsocks-libev configurations is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">shadowsocks-libev Wiki</a>
 ```bash
 sudo nano twist.sh       # Edit the value below on 'function *config'
 ```
-If you have already Installed Twist, try this by editing Shadowsocks Config File that Installed on your Server Instead the Install Script
+If you have already installed Twist, try this by editing raw config file that installed on your server instead of the install script
 ```bash
 sudo twist custom  # Edit the value in json format
 ```
-Edit Values in Value="**HERE**", Save and Run Twist after You have Confirmed it is Correct
+Edit values in typename="**HERE**", save and run Twist after you have confirmed that it is correct
 ```txt
  PORT="443"                       # Server port
  LOACL="127.0.0.1"                # The address that server listens